 Tracking and Recording Receivables

-On at least a monthly basis, the Business Manager shall review all pending receivables.
+On at least a monthly basis, the Chief Financial Officer shall review all pending receivables.
 Aged receivables, defined as greater than 60 days from the date of recording, shall be investigated and resolved by contacting the granting agency.

 At the end of the fiscal year, all known and measurable receivables shall be recorded to the general ledger to the appropriate grant code.
-The Business Manager shall prepare the journal ledger entry and the Business Manager shall post the entry to the finance general ledger.
+The Chief Financial Officer shall prepare the journal ledger entry and the Chief Financial Officer shall post the entry to the finance general ledger.

 902.8 Grant Compliance Areas